-Apprehended in Chicago on June 28, he fought extradition before being returned to Pittsburgh on July 14, 1921.
+Apprehended in Chicago on June 28, Caliendo fought extradition before being returned to Pittsburgh on July 14, 1921.

-At trial, Caliendo, a World war I veteran, argued self-defense, though Combrea was unarmed when he was killed.
+At trial, Caliendo, a World War I veteran, argued self-defense, though Combrea was said to be unarmed when he was killed.
 He was convicted of first-degree murder on October 26, 1921, and sentenced to death.

 On appeal, he again argued self-defense, an argument the court dismissed by noting that a jury had already considered it and was “not impressed” (Commonwealth v.
 Caliendo, 279 Pa.
 293, 1924).
 Finding no errors, the court noted, “our function in dealing with the case is at an end.”

 With significant resources behind him, Caliendo mounted a clemency campaign that, after multiple reprieves, succeeded in having his sentence commuted to life on June 25, 1924.
 In its recommendation, the Pardon Board reversed the state’s theory of the case in convicting Caliendo, and characterized Combrea as a Black Hand member who was extorting Caliendo.